Clustered Saliency Prediction: Discussion and Conclusion

-As we see in Table \ref{clust_percentage}, in Setting 6 we have the highest average of personal features similarities across all the clusters.
-As can be seen in Table \ref{clust_info}, for Subject Similarity Clustering, this setting has the highest personal features weight, among all the settings.
-This explains the higher similarities of personal features through clusters for this setting and shows that our clustering approach does a good job in putting individuals with similar features in the same cluster.

-It can be seen that for DeepGaze II based and ML-Net based clustered saliency predictions in Tables \ref{dg2_allacc}, \ref{cont_dg2_allacc}, \ref{mlnet_allacc} and \ref{cont_mlnet_allacc}, Setting 2 has the highest scores and for SalGAN based clustered saliency predictions in Table \ref{salgan_allacc}, Setting 1 and Setting 2 has the best performance among all the settings.
-Based on Table \ref{clust_info}, for Setting 2, the weight of personal features is 0.5 for Subject Similarity Clustering.
-We can see that in other settings with higher or lower feature weights, the saliency scores decrease.
-This shows that increasing feature weights after a certain threshold will cause in the decline of quality of the clusters.
-Also, decreasing the feature weights below an optimal point, diminishes the optimal effect that features have in this case.

-Based on the results in Tables \ref{feature_experiment_table}, \ref{2nd_feature_experiment_table} and \ref{3rd_feature_experiment_table}, we can conclude that feature categories Color, Fashion and Other are the most correlated with the saliency prediction of people in this dataset.
-This is reasonable, since colors in an image are known to have a significant effect in drawing attention.
-Also, individuals preference in fashion might manifest in their attention patterns.

-One of the advantages of our clustered saliency prediction model is that the universal saliency maps that we use as the base, can be obtained with any universal saliency model.
+From our experiments, we conclude that our Clustered Saliency Prediction method improves on standard universal saliency prediction methods.
+Based on \Cref{all_scores_max_modul}, the performance of DeepGaze IIE based Clustered Saliency Prediction is higher than ML-Net and SalGAN based Clustered Saliency Predictions.
+This is logical, since DeepGaze IIE has a better performance comparing to two other universal saliency models.
+One of the advantages of our Clustered Saliency Prediction model is that the USMs that we use as the base can be obtained with any universal saliency model.
 So as universal saliency models improve, we can upgrade our model by using a better performing universal saliency model base.